richard-scryber/scryber.core/docs/document_model.rst

 ======================================
-Passing data to your document template
+Passing data to your template
 ======================================

 A document template is just that, a template.